isc-projects/kea/doc/sphinx/arm/hooks-flex-option.rst

 The ``add`` action adds an option only when the option does not already exist and the expression does not evaluate to the empty string.
-The ``supersede`` action does the same but it overwrites the option value if it already exists.
+The ``supersede`` action is similar, but it overwrites the option value if it already exists.
 The ``remove`` action removes the option from the response packet if it already exists and the expression evaluates to true.